-Lightyear is a new investment app that offers commission-free investing in UK, European and US shares.
+Description: Lightyear is a new investment app that offers zero commission investing in UK, European and US shares.
 The company was founded by one of the first Wise (Transferwise) employees, Martin Sokk with a similar objective of making investing as cheap and easy as possible.

 In this review we: